Matias Maccelli Game Preview: Coyotes vs. Avalanche

 Maccelli Stats vs. the Avalanche

-- On defense, the Avalanche are giving up 102 total goals (3.1 per game) which ranks 17th in the league.
+- The Avalanche have given up 103 goals in total (3.0 per game), which ranks 14th in the league in goals allowed.

 |2023-2024 Season